 Antelope Canyon US89 Repaired – Expect Reduced Speeds, Longer Travel Times ADOT reopens US 89 north of Flagstaff through around-the-clock effort Traffic restored less than 48 hours after flooding severed highway PHOENIX – Working around the clock to protect motorists and restore a key route through northern Arizona, the Arizona Department of Transportation has reopened […]

 Help!
 There’s No Place to Park at Horseshoe Bend Let’s face it, any Northern Arizona vacation planner would have to have been living under a rock for the past year not to know how hairy the parking situation has gotten at Horseshoe Bend.
-It’s hard for us locals to believe that in the space of […]
+It’s hard for us locals to believe that in the space of less […]